SweethaMani/Hand-tracking/README.md

-The file compvis1.py imports Opencv and Mediapipe to track your hand.
-The code pretty much landmarks your hand.
-And you also need Python 3.10 to use it as Mediapipe does not work on more newer version of python.
+The file compvis2.py imports cv2, pyautogui, math, and Mediapipe to track your hand.
+The code pretty much landmarks your hand and uses the camera to landmark your hand.
+By moving your hand around, you can control your mouse.
+And you also need Python 3.10 to use it as Mediapipe does not work on newer versions of Python.